BuggleInc/PLM/src/lessons/lightbot/Main.md

 # LightBot #
 This lesson introduces a little programming puzzle inspired from a flash game.

-See the dialog for more details.
+See the *About this world* dialog for more details.